 2. A commercial property policy does not cover flood damage.

 Why Everyone in NH Needs Flood Insurance

-The number one reason you need flood insurance is that it is typically excluded from both personal and commercial insurance, meaning there is no coverage at all for flood.
+The number one reason you need flood insurance is that it is typically excluded from both personal and commercial insurance, meaning there is no coverage at all for a flood.

 Even though you may think you don't really need flood insurance, think again.
-Flood waters can rise quickly and nothing can stop it.
+Floodwaters can rise quickly and nothing can stop it.
 According to the Federal Emergency and Management Agency (FEMA), between 20% and 25% of all flood insurance claims come from low-risk areas, so you don't need to live near a water source to be flooded.
 Floods are caused by storms, melting snow, hurricane, and water back-up due to overloaded or inadequate drainage.

 Given that much of New Hampshire is not in a high-risk flood zone, premiums are typically very low.
-According to FEMA, homeowners can insure buildings and contents for as little as $150 a year, while NH business owners can insurance building and contents for as little as $500 a year.
+According to FEMA, homeowners can insure buildings and contents for as little as $150 a year, while NH business owners can insure a building and contents for as little as $500 a year.
 How much would it cost to clean up after a flood?
 You can be sure it is more than $500.